List of circus accidents: Red Eldridge and Mary the Elephant

 During the Sparks World Famous Show, Walter "Red" Eldridge was tasked with riding an elephant, Big Mary, to a pond where she could drink.
 When Mary reached to get a watermelon rind, Eldridge smacked her with a hooked whip.
 In reaction, Mary curled her trunk around Eldridge's body, slammed him to the ground, and trampled the body.
 After the incident occurred on September 12, 1916, the town of Kingsport, Tennessee publicly hung the elephant by a crane.

 Hammond Circus Train Wreck

 On June 22, 1918, the famous Hagenbeck-Wallace Circus suffered a deadly train accident while traveling to a show in Hammond, Indiana.
 While the second of the team's trains had pulled off to the side to fix an engineering issue, an empty train used to transport soldiers crashed into five wooden sleeping cars, which ignited a quickly-spreading fire.
 86 people died and over 100 were injured, making it one of the worst train wrecks in United States history.

-Cleveland Circus Fire
+Cleveland circus fire

 On August 4, 1942, a fire of unclear origins began in a tent where animals were housed at a Barnum and Bailey Circus performance in Cleveland, Ohio.
-Over 60 animals were killed or badly burned.
+Thirty-five animals were killed.
+Several zebras escaped and stampeded toward nearby railroad tracks before being rounded up.